 Stalking exes or people from the past

 Of all the things in this list, this might be my most embarrassing confession.
-It’s not that I still feel some type of way for these people, but it has become a habit of mine to keep tabs on them by going through their social media every now and then.
-Ironically, I do not message them as for some reason, I personally feel weird when someone that I do not have good relations with anymore hits me up but I just like the idea of knowing what they are up to.
-It is not really healthy if you look at it deeply; what good would it do for me to know what they are up to?
+It’s not that I still feel some type of way for the people in my past but it has become more of a habit of to keep tabs on them by going through their social media every now and then, even if we are no longer on speaking terms.
+It is never my intention however to reach out to them in any way because I only like the idea of knowing what they’re up to but not necessarily rekindle any form of relationship with them.

 Getting anxious over texts and notifications

-This one is pretty mild I’d say and I honestly did not notice this before as it has become a habit that whenever I turn my mobile data on, the Do Not Disturb option simultaneously comes on as well to avoid any noise.
+This one is pretty mild and almost unnoticeable but it has become a habit that whenever I turn my mobile data on, the Do Not Disturb option simultaneously comes on as well to avoid any noise.
 But I recently understood that it is because I get anxious over notifications and people texting me the unexpected or things I would not like to hear.
 I am also quite against confrontations so whenever I feel an argument or scolding coming on, I try my hardest to avoid the situation…hence, putting my phone on silent or notifications off.

 Waiting for motivation to kick in before taking action